Luc Sante's full essay and a portfolio of new work by John Chiara can be viewed on The New York Times Magazine website.

 Works from Sze Tsung Nicolás Leong’s Horizons and Cities series are on view in Life and Dreams: Contemporary Chinese Photography and Media Art at The Walther Collection in Neu Ulm, Germany, from May 13 – November 18, 2018.
 Life and Dreams, curated by the International Center of Photography’s Christopher Phillips, presents works from the collection that demonstrate the prominence of photography and media in contemporary Chinese art.
 Other featured artists include Song Dong, Cao Fei, Yang Fudong, Zhang Huan, Zhang Peili and Ai Weiwei.
 For more information, please visit the Walther Collection website.

-Photographs by Ezra Stoller are on view at the Parrish Art Museum in Water Mill, NY from March 18 – June 17, 2018.
+Photographs by Ezra Stoller were on view at the Parrish Art Museum in Water Mill, NY from March 18 – June 17, 2018.
 Organized by guest curator Therese Lichtenstein, Image Building: How Photography Transforms Architecture explores the ways in which American and European architectural photography have transformed our vision and concept of architecture from the 1920’s to the present.
-The group exhibition will include works by photographers such as Berenice Abbott, Lewis Baltz, Andreas Gursky, Thomas Ruff, Julius Shulman and Hiroshi Sugimoto, among others.
+The group exhibition included works by photographers such as Berenice Abbott, Lewis Baltz, Andreas Gursky, Thomas Ruff, Julius Shulman and Hiroshi Sugimoto, among others.
 For more information, please visit the Parrish Art Museum website.

 Alison Rossiter’s camera-less photographs were on view in The Beauty of Lines: Masterpieces from the Sondra Gilman and Celso Gonzalez-Falla Collection from January 31 – May 6, 2018 at the Musée de l’Elysée in Lausanne, Switzerland.
 The exhibition presented a selection of historic and contemporary masterpieces from the collection that underscore the power of the photographic line.
 Other featured artists include Berenice Abbott, Edward Burtynsky, Walker Evans, Robert Mapplethorpe and Hiroshi Sugimoto.
 For more information, please visit the Musée de l’Elysée website.

-Yossi Milo Gallery, in collaboration with Radius Books, will releas Meghann Riepenhoff’s debut monograph in Fall 2018.
+Yossi Milo Gallery, in collaboration with Radius Books, will release Meghann Riepenhoff’s debut monograph in Fall 2018.
 Littoral Drift + Ecotone will offer a comprehensive look at Riepenhoff’s dynamic cyanotypes, made in collaboration with elements such as rain, ocean waves, sediment and icicles.
 For more information, please visit the gallery’s the gallery’s Publications page.